cloudsolver/aws-soa/atoms/Cloud Formation.md

 I find it quite impractical.
 JSON is unusable, YAML is readable but it's super clunky.

-#Q How is CloudFormation rolled back handled with notifications?
+#Question  How is CloudFormation rolled back handled with notifications?
 Answer: CF needs [[SNS]] integration enabled.
-If CF fails, the stack will delete and the last known successful stack.
+If CF fails, the stack will delete the resources, and the last known successful stack will be back.
 ![[CF-SNS Integration.png]]
 Fig. Cloud Formation SNS Integration

+#Question If the CF rollback process fails, what happens, and what needs to be done?
+If the stack rollback fails, you must fix the issue manually then select `continue update rollback` to finish the rollback and revert to the previous state of the stack and the underlying resources.

 ---